 Can Americans compete with quality-driven Germans?

 Editor’s Note: Werner Eikenbusch, BMW’s head of workforce development for the Americas, left high school in the 10th grade for an apprenticeship program that combined on-the-job training with vocational school.
 He eventually returned to school to become an engineer, and at BMW’s only U.S. manufacturing plant, in Spartanburg, South Carolina, helped establish an apprenticeship program modeled on the ones back home to fill the void of skilled workers.
-He appears in our Making Sen$e segment, which airs tonight.
-He spoke to Paul Solman in the extended transcript below about how the smart companies are investing upfront, for the long-term, in training productive employees.
+He appears in our Making Sen$e segment, and spoke to Paul Solman in the extended transcript below about how the smart companies are investing upfront, for the long-term, in training productive employees.

 So you’re a German success story.
 How did you get into this industry?